Free · 2026 data · No signup

 How Much Rent Can I Afford in the UK?

-Enter your salary
+Enter your monthly take-home pay

 Your rent budget will appear here